Dcampb007/hucs0-fall22/index.md

 ## Welcome to your course homepage
-This page will display the most recent announcement AND course outline.
+This page will display the most recent announcement AND course schedule.
 You can find the complete list of announcements and course modules in the navigation bar.

 ## About the Class